ShiroHusin/Entropy_Simulation/README.md

 For more details on the calculation of entropy, please see [here].

-Examples of the simulations can be shown below in some of GiFs.
+Examples of the simulations can be shown below in some of the Gifs.

 Simulation with a 10% move probability  |  Simulation with a 50% move probability |
 :-------------------------:|:-------------------------:|